clemsonciti/workshop-palmetto/_episodes/04-storage.md

 - "scratch storage is not backed up, and files left unused for 1 month are deleted"
 ---

 Every Palmetto user gets 100 Gb of storage space; this storage is backed up at the end of every day, and the backup is kept for 42 days.
-So if you accidentally delete a file that was reated more than a day ago, we might be able to restore it.
+So if you accidentally delete a file that was created more than a day ago, we might be able to restore it.
 This storage is called *home directory*.

 To see how much space you have left in your home directory, please type: